About this Session

 Grace Carter is an upcoming musical theatre performer based in Adelaide.
-She is a recent high school graduate from the class of 2019, and throughout her time at school she studied both music and drama.
+She is a recent high school graduate from the class of 2019, and throughout her time at school, she studied both music and drama.
 This allowed her to be cast as Nessarose, Elphaba’s “tragically beautiful” sister in her school’s production of Wicked.
 She recently found herself under the tutelage of two highly regarded performers: Mark Stefanoff and Katie Elle Jackson, and now considers both of them great inspirations and mentors.
 Furthermore, this year has included some exciting performance opportunities for Grace such as the May Broadway Session: Rock Night, the recording of a brand-new educational musical, and in this year’s Adelaide Fringe Festival, she was fortunate to perform as part of Gospo’s Commentary choir in their very warmly received show Jukebox Chorus.
 Grace looks forward to studying musical theatre at university next year, either in Adelaide or interstate.
 She is also looking forward to her upcoming involvement as Rapunzel in Elephant in the Room’s production of the Sondheim classic, Into the Woods.

 Originally from Adelaide, Jessica graduated from the Queensland Conservatorium in 2016 with a Bachelor of Musical Theatre.
 She made her professional debut early 2017 with The 7 Sopranos: Songs from Stage and Screen, with whom she has since toured internationally.
 Most recently, Jessica was named a semi-finalist for the 2020 Rob Guest Endowment Award.
 Jessica's other stage credits include Don Giovanni (Opera Australia, 2020), Il Viaggio a Reims (Opera Australia, 2019; Australian Premiere; 2020 Green Room Award for Best Production - Opera), Ensemble/cover Mary - The Beautiful Game (Manilla Street Productions, 2019), Treasure Hunt!
 (Perform Education, 2018), Cinderella - Cinderella (Pantomime Productions, 2018), and Aurora - Sleeping Beauty (Tivoli, 2017).
 Jessica would like to thank her family and Active Artists Management for their support.

 Jess has been involved in Adelaide musical theatre since 2015, having met her best friend and now husband through the school musical and wanting to make many more new friends!
 Some of her onstage highlights include Guys & Dolls with G&SSA (2015), Cinderella with NLTC (2016) Fiddler on the Roof with Therry (2017), and Phantom of the Opera with G&SSA (2018).